GAS85/cubietruck/README.md

 Log output example:

     Tue Oct 16 10:01:03 CEST 2018 - Ok.
 Battery Full - 100% left.
 AC is online with current 0.222 A. Battery health is Good.

+# df_for_samba.sh

+Will put amount of free space in your ARIA2 WebUI header and also as file in share.
+Delete old aria2 and inactive torrent files.